Morning Quicky (9min)

 Increase the range of motion, add a light weight

-Stand tall.
-Clasp your hands behind your back.
-Straighten your arms and lift them slightly away from your body.
+Stand tall and clasp your hands behind your back.
+Straighten your arms and lift them slightly.
+Try the Behind the Back Chest Stretch today for better posture.

 Lift arms higher, hold for longer